Writing Tip: Be Intentional With Point of View (POV)

 5. Is Consistency Important for the Narrative?

 Consistency in POV contributes to a smooth reading experience and it’s why most advice is to stick with one.
 While some stories benefit from switching perspectives, others thrive on a singular, consistent viewpoint.
-Determine which approach complements the pacing and structure of your narrative.
+Determine which approach complements the pacing and structure of your story.
 As a reader, I tend to notice these shifts in perspective (and I’m not talking about head hopping here… that’s totally different… I’m discussing intentional shifts of POV).
 A Discovery of Witches is an example off the top of my head of this approach.
 We’re in the protagonist’s first person perspective for most or all of her chapters, but when we’re in the other characters’ perspectives, Deborah Harkness utilizes third limited.
 It keeps the reader more distanced from the other characters while still giving us insight into their thoughts and feelings, but puts us right into the thick of Diana’s inner experience when it’s her turn in the story.
 It keeps us close to her, and distinguishes her as the main character at the center of the plot.
 In my experience, this can be hard to do well, but it’s definitely an option.

 Happy writing!